Monte Carlo Simulations of Crystal Defects in Open Ensembles

-In all trials, the initial momenta were chosen to resemble those at the end of MD trajectories, which approach Maxwell-Boltzmann distributions.
-Every component was independently drawn with probability $\sqrt{\beta/2\pi m} \, e^{-\beta {p}^2 / 2m}$ such that the total relative probability was
+For initial state $\bm{x}^M_a$, the final state $\bm{x}^M_b$ depends only on the choice of initial momenta, $\bm{p}_a^M$, which are distinct from the physical values represented by $\Lambda^{-3N}$ in the configurational partition function of Eq. (\ref{eq:Z}).
+Initial momenta were chosen to resemble those at the end of trajectories, which approach Maxwell-Boltzmann distributions.
+The cumulative momentum probability density, $W^p_a$, can be related to position trial density, $W^x_{ab}$, by considering discrete probabilities $W_{ab}^x d\bm{x}_b^M = W_a^p d\bm{p}_a^M$.
+Altogether,